Losing Trust in Pen and Paper? Here’re Some Alternative Asset Management Approaches

 Summary: Using pen and paper to manage your assets is often frowned upon, but a surprising number of companies take this approach – and that’s okay.
-But there are several risks you should be wary of when doing so, which is why it’s encouraged to seek alternatives for your asset management activities – from spreadsheets and tablets to Asset Management Software.
+However, there are several risks you need to be aware of when doing so, which is why it’s encouraged to seek alternative methods for your asset management activities – from spreadsheets and tablets to Asset Management Software.

 Most popular asset management system alternatives

-Of course, relying on pen and paper for your business operations has its risks – data backups, security, unsustainable – but you’ll have reasons for using this approach:
+Of course, relying on pen and paper for business operations has its risks – data backups, security, unsustainable – but there are reasons for taking this approach:

 1. It aligns with your budget